simitbey/TRY-Coin-OD-YoloV8/README.md

 ## Screenshots

-Example was tested on Google Colab.
+Example was tested on Google Colab with the `TR-Coin-OD-v1` model.

 ![App Screenshot](https://cdn.discordapp.com/attachments/934317532276486255/1145639917259587695/image.png)